 - MOTO

-The most common method used today involves swiping a debit or credit card at a merchant location.
-Whether it is at a gas station pump or in a retail store, card account information is acquired through the swiping of the black strip or dipping of the EMV chip card.
+Today’s most common method involves swiping a debit or credit card at a merchant location.
+Whether at a gas station pump or in a retail store, card account information is acquired through swiping the black strip or dipping of the EMV chip card.

-Online transactions, using either an ewallet or stored card, are the fastest-growing segment of the credit card industry.
+Online and mobile transactions, using either an ewallet or stored bank cards, are the newest technology and the fastest-growing segment of the credit card industry.
 Merchants have their ecommerce website’s shopping card linked to their payment processors payment gateway to send website transactions.
-Using data encryption and other security protocols, merchants are able to protect a customer’s payment card information from fraud or other security breaches during transmission to the payment card network.
+Using data encryption and other security protocols, merchants can protect a customer’s payment card information from fraud or other security breaches during transmission to the payment card network.

 The original method of accepting payments is Mail Order and Telephone Order, otherwise known as MOTO.
-Manually accepting the payment card information, merchants can either enter account information into a terminal or call into the credit card processor.
-Prior to having terminals hooked to the internet or a phone line, all transactions were accepted with a manual credit card imprinter.
+Manually accepting the payment card information, merchants can either enter account information into a terminal or call into the payment processor.
+Before having terminals hooked to the internet or a phone line, all transactions were accepted with a manual credit card imprinter.

 How a Credit Card Authorization works

-When a credit card is authorized, the information is passed through a number of different organizations to complete the authorization process.
-The same type of process is used for debit cards seeking a payment authorization.
+When a credit card is authorized, the information is passed through several organizations to complete the authorization process.
+The same process is used for debit cards seeking a payment authorization.
 Once a business has been approved for a merchant account, their equipment will allow them to send transactions through the network and start making customer sales.

 Every transaction will require different financial organizations to work together to receive and authorize a transaction.
 These businesses include: